-Another important thing a will can do is look after your minor children by appointing UK based guardians, this will ensure they are looked after by someone you know and trust and their education can continue uninterrupted, in addition and more importantly they have the comfort of being looked after by someone they know and trust at a very difficult time.
+Another important thing a will can do is look after your minor children by appointing UK based guardians, this will ensure they are looked after by someone you know, and trust and their education can continue uninterrupted, in addition and more importantly they have the comfort of being looked after by someone they know and trust at a very difficult time.

 Access to your UK assets, including bank accounts, can also be delayed by not having a will.
-When you die all your assets are frozen and can’t be touched, until your executors obtain a grant of probate to prove the will, it can create great difficulties if all your bank accounts are frozen and your family need access to the funds.
-A will, lets the executors apply for a grant of probate quickly so they can get access to the funds, if there is no will or maybe even if there is a Russian will, it can take months for the accounts to be unfrozen.
+When you die all your assets are frozen and cannot be touched, until your executors obtain a grant of probate to prove the will, it can create great difficulties if all your bank accounts are frozen and your family need access to the funds.
+A will lets the executors apply for a grant of probate quickly so they can get access to the funds, if there is no will or maybe even if there is a Russian will, it can take months for the accounts to be unfrozen.
 There is some planning to consider here as you may wish to open a joint account for some funds so that at least some money will be available.
 Banks will offer loans against accounts handicapped in this way, but that does involve extra costs that can be avoided.

 Taxation is another area where a valid will can be of great assistance and provide great savings.
-Even if you don’t have a UK domicile you are still liable to UK Inheritance tax on your UK based assets.
-Thus, for example if you are in the UK on a tier one investor visa you would have at least £1,000,000 invested in the UK.
-As the nil rate band only stands at £325,000 that would leave £675,000 which could end up being taxed at 40%, a bill of £270,000, which could have been avoided by a bit of planning and a valid UK will.
+Even if you do not have a UK domicile you are still liable to UK Inheritance tax on your UK based assets.
+Thus, for example if you are in the UK on a tier one investor visa you would have at least £2,000,000 invested in the UK.
+As the nil rate band (for 2021/2022) only stands at £325,000 that would leave £675,000 which could end up being taxed at 40%, a bill of £270,000, which could have been avoided by a bit of planning and a valid UK will.
 In addition to this basic step there are lots of other tax planning options open to you if you make a will, if you do not, these opportunities will be lost.

 It may be that you already have a will written in Russia or indeed any other country.
-If so you should not assume that this covers your worldwide assets, some wills are only valid locally or in the country in which they are written.
-In addition even if your will is a world-wide one it may still cause delays and uncertainty, as firstly it will need to be proven in the country in which it is written, which will take time and then the original needs to be produced in the UK to be proven again before probate can be applied for and your assets released.
+If so, you should not assume that this covers your worldwide assets, some wills are only valid locally or in the country in which they are written.
+In addition, even if your will is a world-wide one it may still cause delays and uncertainty, as firstly it will need to be proven in the country in which it is written, which will take time and then the original needs to be produced in the UK to be proven again before probate can be applied for and your assets released.